How to Plan and Execute a Startup Launch

 Start emailing the list weekly, 3–4 weeks before launch.
 Share behind-the-scenes updates, mockups, beta invites, and value-driven content.

-Step 3: Prepare Your Product Hunt Launch
+Prepare Your Product Hunt Launch

 Product Hunt is a great place to launch if your product is relevant to builders, indie hackers, creators, or startup teams.